 Dispelling 5 OCIO myths

-Despite a robust demand for OCIO services globally, some misconceptions remain -- particularly in the UK -- among charitable endowment investment committee members.
-As a provider of OCIO/fiduciary services for over 25 years, we want to make sure you have clarity on a few key misconceptions.
+Despite a robust demand for OCIO services from institutional investors, some misconceptions remain among finance professionals and committee members.
+As a provider of OCIO/fiduciary services for 25+ years, we think it is time to address some of the myths.

 Myth #1: I’ll lose control.